Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 “Balls, ‘yer wound up tight as hell...there.
 That feel any better?”

 Uriigo only had enough strength to mumble vaguely in the positive.
-Daar chittered, pulled him in for a friendly snuggle---well, okay, more like a friendly crush, with a leg that dwarfed his entire gods-damned *body* pinning his hips---and joined him in a brief rest.
+Daar chittered, pulled him in for a friendly snuggle - well, okay, more like a friendly crush, with a leg that dwarfed his entire gods-damned *body* pinning his hips - and joined him in a brief rest.

 Only brief, though.
 Uriigo had too much on his mind.
 Naydra seemed to have a magical sense for these moments and brought drinks at the exact right instant; a mug for him, and something vastly larger for Daar.
 “Here.
 Something to soothe the pain.”